-Recipient agencies will report on the planned operations and capital improvements funded with these revenues, so the state can include the benefit of this program in Road Repair and Accountability Act of 2017 reporting.
+Recipient agencies will report on the planned operations and capital improvements funded with these revenues, so that the state can include the benefit of this program in SB 1 reporting.
 These guidelines describe the processes for project reporting and anticipated timeline for allocation.